chriskipp/sqlthemall/README.md

   -a, --autocommit      opens database in autocommit mode -v, --verbose         print verbose output
   -q, --quiet           don't print output
+  -t ROOT_TABLE, --root-table ROOT_TABLE
+                        Name of the table to import the outermost subobjects if JSON object is a array
 ```

 After cloning this repository you should be able to run the following command: